How To Balance Doom & Gloom with Happy & Hopeful in Your Fundraising Appeal

 Your organization was created to solve a real problem.
 And, let's face it: real problems aren't positive and uplifting.

-You know what IS positive and uplifting?
+But do you know what IS positive and uplifting?

 When the donor works alongside you to solve a problem!